gruyaume/goops/docs/how_to/manage_integrations.md

 # Manage integrations

-## Directly

-`goops` provides functions to manage relations, allowing you to get relation IDs, list relation units, and set or get relation data.
-Those are the same functions that Juju exposes through hook commands.
+Integrations are a core part of Juju, allowing charms to connect and share data with each other.
+Here we cover how you can use `goops` to manage integrations.

-### 1. Declare the relation endpoint
+## 1. Declare the relation endpoint

 To integrate with another charm, declare the relations in your charm’s `charmcraft.yaml` file.

-To exchange data with another charm, define a provides or requires endpoint including an interface name.
+Define a `provides` or `requires` endpoint including an interface name.
 By convention, the interface name should be unique in the ecosystem.
 Each relation must have an endpoint, which your charm will use to refer to the relation.

 For example, to declare a relation with a PostgreSQL database, you can add the following to your `charmcraft.yaml`: